SanjinKurelic/CapitalBusConnect/README.md

 # Capital Bus Connect

-Capital Bus Connect (CBC) is a website for buying bus tickets using PayPal or bills with ability of viewing travel history and generating tickets with QR code.
+Capital Bus Connect (CBC) is a website for buying bus tickets using PayPal or cash with ability of viewing travel history.
 CBC is written in Java using Spring and Hibernate framework.
-CBC is separated in 3 Maven modules which separate repository, business and presentation layer.
+CBC is separated into 3 Maven modules that separate repository, business and presentation layer.

 ## Getting started

 Directory *packed* contains a compiled version of the project (WAR file).
-The database is still required for a running project.
+The database is still required for running a project.

 ### Prerequisites